 The buttons perform the following functions:

-The Help button on each panel gives a more detailed overview of the functions available from that panel - the text is broadly similar to that contained in this section of this document.
+The Help button on each panel gives a more detailed overview of the functions available from that panel - it links to the relevant section of this document.

 Help on individual data-entry boxes and buttons can be obtained by clicking on the '?' in the top-right of the window, and then clicking on the required item.